 What Is Hard Water?

-Rough on your skin and hard: Hard water can leave you feeling dry and itchy after a shower.
+Yes!
+Hard water is rough on your skin - it can leave you feeling dry and itchy after a shower.
 Plus, it can damage your hair, making it dry and brittle.